Motasem-mk/forecast2_project/README.md

-# Construisez et testez une infrastructure de données
+# P8-Construisez et testez une infrastructure de données

 This repository contains the end-to-end data pipeline for the **Forecast** project at **GreenAndCoop**.